 Capital C subscribes to and supports the Sustainable Development Goals (SDGs) that were adopted by all United Nations Member States in 2015 as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.
 Capital C, in-line with the 2015 Paris Agreement for climate change, is committed to being a Net Zero company by 2030 for all of our operations.

 Capital C believes that to achieve the SDG and Net Zero targets, partnerships within numerous diverse market segments are needed to push the envelope of technology and science to achieve these targets sooner rather than later.
 To achieve these Net Zero and sustainability goals, we are collaborating and connecting with like-minded partners within the yachting, maritime, technology, aerospace, engineering, security and scientific research communities.

-Capital C during the course of its daily onshore and offshore business operations contribute directly and adhere to 11 of the 17 SDGs.
+Capital C during the course of its daily business operations contribute directly and adhere to 11 of the 17 SDGs.

 In-line with our core value; Sustainability in Yachting, and to be Net Zero by 2030 or sooner whilst providing practical, cost-effective, future proofed, sustainable solutions without compromise to the highest standards of safety and integrity that our clientele and stakeholders demand.